Hyperhidrosis DIagnosis and Treatment in New York City

 - Microwave therapy.
 This non-invasive procedure uses microwave energy to eliminate your sweat glands.
 You need two sessions, 20-to-30 minutes long.
 This new treatment may be more expensive than other options.

 - If no other treatments work, your excessive sweating treatment doctor may decide to surgically remove your sweat glands or the nerves that control them, a procedure called sympathotomy.
 But surgery is rarely needed.

-Do you have questions?
+Do you have questions about the treatment for Hyperhidrosis?
 To receive more information and to learn if you are a candidate for a Hyperhidrosis, Excessive Sweating Treatment, please contact ReBalance of Radiance Aesthetic & Wellness.
 If you would like to schedule an appointment with the top excessive sweating treatment doctor in Midtown NYC, Dr. Natalya Fazylova, please contact our office.

 ReBalance of Radiance Aesthetics & Wellness